lan1041/SCSO2/README.md

 Optimization Toolbox (recommended, but not required)

 # Installation and Setup

-1. Download the Code
+1.Download the Code
  `git clone (https://github.com/lan1041/SCSO2)
 cd SCSO`

-2. Add to MATLAB Path
+2.Add to matlab path

-Open matlab and run the algorithm
+Open matlab and run the algorithm.

 # Test with Synthetic Data
 Run the following command to test the code with the provided synthetic data